CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.1.2 Web browser.md

 ### 2 2 Exploit Kits

 Vulnerability lists and so-called exploit kits greatly facilitate the development of individual malware.
 Cyber ​​attacks can be automated to easily use drive-by downloads or other distribution channels without expert knowledge.
-Attackers can exploit known Web browser vulnerabilities or any associated resource or extension to prepare for follow-up attacks or to download and install malicious code on the client.
+Attackers can exploit known web browser vulnerabilities or any associated resource or extension to prepare for follow-up attacks or to download and install malicious code on the client.

 ### 2 3 Reading the Internet communication